JustineOverflow/crazy-cards-application/README.md

 ## Approach overview

-### Algorithm returning the eligible cards
+### Algorithm

 The server needs to send back to the client a list of eligible cards matching the user profile.
 It also needs to send the details of the requested card.
 For this, I use a Hashmap storing all the necessary information (requirements and details per card).
-It makes it really efficient for the algorithm to check if the requirement are met, and retrieve the card details, thanks to the HashMap lookup complexity time of O(1).
+It makes it really efficient for the algorithm to check the requirements, and find the card details, thanks to the HashMap lookup complexity time of O(1).

+With the function 'filterEligibleCard', I filter the cards by comparing their requirements in terms of income and employment with the user input.

 ### Testing